-1.5 Pupils come from a range of backgrounds and locations, with a small proportion coming from overseas.
-Nationally standardised test data provided by the school indicate that the ability of the pupils is above average.
-The school has identified 18 pupils as having special educational needs and/or disabilities, including dyslexia and dyspraxia.
-Fourteen of these pupils receive additional specialist help.
-No pupils have an education, health and care plan.
-English is an additional language for 6 pupils, all of whom receive additional support.
-Data used by the school have identified 16 pupils as the most able in the school's population, and the curriculum is modified for them and for 37 other pupils due to their special talents across a range of subjects.
+1.3 Most pupils come from a range of professional backgrounds, mostly from white British families who live in the south of England.
+A small minority live overseas, and a few are from varied international backgrounds.
+Nationally standardised test data provided by the school indicates that the ability of the pupils in the senior school is above average, and in the sixth form it is broadly average.
+The school has identified 149 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia and dyspraxia, 60 of whom receive additional specialist help.
+No pupil in the school has an education, health and care (EHC) plan.
+English is an additional language (EAL) for 21 pupils, whose needs are supported by their classroom teachers.
+Data used by the school have identified 144 pupils as being the most able in the school's population who are supported by a scholars' programme and enrichment opportunities.